Nolte: Donald Trump Makes Telling the Truth Great Again

 And if none of that worked, if the Four Harridans of the Dempocalypse were all straight, white males, the media would accuse Trump of calling for violence against them.

-This is the trap the media have been setting for Republicans for decades and Trump is the first Republican to understand that the only way to avoid that trap is to step into, dance a jig, pull you’re your pants, shake your ass, and flip everyone the bird.
+This is the trap the media have been setting for Republicans for decades and Trump is the first Republican to understand that the only way to avoid that trap is to step into it, pull down you’re your pants, shake your ass, and flip everyone the bird.

 What’s more, can someone explain to me why it’s not okay to tell antisemitic bigots to get the hell out of the country?
 What could be more un-American than racism and bigotry?
 What could be more un-American than refusing to condemn al Qaeda or lobbying for socialism?